What is ‘Fuck You Money' and why do I need it?

 Still, since the advisor doesn’t interact with you directly, you can get advice and conduct transactions for less money.
 However, most of the investments are exchange-traded funds, which mirror index funds but at a lower cost.

-Getting back to the Fuck You money goal
+Now back to the Fuck You Money goal

-We've talked about how to save, how much to save, and how to get your money to reproduce.
-These things can help you get closer to that magical moment when you have the freedom to say “Fuck You” to your boss or anyone else who is keeping you from being who you want to be.
+We’ve talked about how to save, how much to save, and how to get your money working harder.
+These things can help you get closer to that magical moment when you have the freedom to say “Fuck You” to your boss or anyone else who is keeping you from being your fabulous self.

 But here’s another tip to think about: you might not need as much money as you originally calculated.
 Why?
 Because you probably will be doing something that brings in income.